-An Association is one of the most powerful features in ThreatConnect®.
-Associating Indicators to Groups empowers an analyst to pivot to any related Group, such as Adversaries, Documents, Threats, etc. Moreover, Indicators can be associated to other Indicators via custom Associations, and users can associate two Groups of the same type (e.g., Documents to Documents).
+An association is one of the most powerful features in ThreatConnect®.
+Associating Indicators to Groups empowers an analyst to pivot to any related Group, such as Adversaries, Documents, Threats, etc. Moreover, Indicators can be associated to other Indicators via custom associations, and users can associate two Groups of the same type (e.g., Documents to Documents).

-- From the top navigation bar (Figure 1), place the cursor over BROWSE and then over the INDICATORS or GROUPS option.
+- From the top navigation bar (Figure 1), place the cursor over Browse and then over the Indicators or Groups option.

-- Click on one of the objects (HOST Indicator in this example) to display a results table (Figure 2).
+- Click on one of the objects (Host Indicator in this example) to display a results table (Figure 2).

 The Associations Card

-The Associations card on the Overview tab of the Details screen provides two ways in which to view and track an Indicator or Group’s Associations: Graph view and Table view.
+The Associations card provides two ways in which to view and track an Indicator’s or Group’s associations: graph view and table view.

 NOTE: If the object, or node, labels do not appear, use the + button at the bottom left to zoom in on the graph.

 The legend in the bottom left corner is a summary of the main color shade that corresponds to each type of object displayed in the graph.
-Hover the cursor over the legend to see a detailed breakdown of colors that correspond to each type of Indicator and Group (Figure 8).
+Hover the cursor over the legend to see a detailed breakdown of colors that correspond to each type of Indicator and Group (Figure 6).

 Nodes can be moved around the graph by clicking on them and dragging them to the desired location.
 The lengths of the connections between nodes can also be adjusted by clicking and dragging the nodes.
-For example, Figure 12 shows the Associations card after multiple adjustments of this type were made.
+For example, Figure 11 shows the Associations card after multiple adjustments of this type were made.

 NOTE: Adjustments to node length and location will not persist after refreshing or navigating away from the page.

-As more levels of association are explored, the graph will grow such that it can be viewed in its entirety only by zooming out (Figure 18).
+As more levels of association are explored, the graph will grow such that it can be viewed in its entirety only by zooming out (Figure 17).

-Toggle the Mouse Scroll Wheel Zooming slider to turn on the capability to zoom the Associations graph by using the mouse scroll wheel or a laptop trackpad’s scroll functionality.
+Toggle the Mouse Scroll Wheel Zooming slider to turn on the capability to zoom the associations graph by using the mouse scroll wheel or a laptop trackpad’s scroll functionality.
 Click on the Export Graph text to view a dropdown menu from which the graph can be exported as a PNG file or a JPEG file.
 Use the ThreatConnect | Cola | Grid options to select the type of layout for the graph.
-The ThreatConnect and Cola layouts show the object in the center of the display, with associated objects projecting out from it (Figure 7).
+The ThreatConnect and Cola layouts show the object in the center of the display, with associated objects projecting out from it (Figure 5).
 The ThreatConnect layout is performance optimized and uses webgl, while the Cola layout does not perform as highly, but can be used when webgl is not available.
-Grid layout shows the object at the top left of the display, with associated objects projecting down and to the right in a gridlike format (Figure 20).
+Grid layout shows the object at the top left of the display, with associated objects projecting down and to the right in a gridlike format (Figure 24).

 The 1st Level Associations section provides options for the display of objects that are directly associated to the object.
 Use the checkboxes next to Indicators, Groups, and Tags to determine whether those associated object types will be displayed or not.
 Use the Association Limits sliders to set the maximum number of associations that will be shown in the graph.